Shamanic journeying: how to get started in 20 minutes

 3. Choose your starting point

-Think of an actual location that you’ve visited and can remember well.
-If you want to ascend to the Upper World, you can choose the top of a tree, a hill, a mountain top, a roof or a place that has smoke going up.
-For the Lower World, you will need a cave, a hole in the ground, a river, a waterfall, even your kitchen sink if you want.
+Think of an actual nature location that you’ve visited and can remember well, maybe one that feels particularly special to you.
+You can choose the top of a tree, a hill, a mountain top, a roof or a place that has smoke going up, which are great starting points if you want to move up towards what Michael Harner calls the Upper World.
+Another way is to choose a cave, a hole in the ground, a river, a waterfall, lake, ocean or sea, which are great entry points for journeying down into the Lower World.
+There is no right direction to go — you can just feel into whether you feel called to go up or down and choose the starting place accordingly.
 It’s advised to keep just one entrance for the Upper and one for the Lower world, so that you can build a map of what’s where in your non-ordinary reality.

 4. Start the trip

 Start with a calm and quiet mind.
 Turn on the drums track, close your eyes and repeat your goal several times (eg. I want to explore the Lower World).
 Visualize and feel yourself being at the entrance you picked (eg. the hole in the ground).
-Once you do, imagine your next step (eg. go in the hole and see what happens next).
+Once you do, imagine your next step (eg. you go into the hole and find a little underground stream that you surrender to…).
 Allow yourself to explore the spaces that your mind generates.
 It’s normal to get stuck or feel fear at some point in the trip.
+It’s actually great news, because these energies are using the journey to be released from your system.
+As you stay with them, often something finds a way to shift not just in the trip itself, but in your energy body.
 If it’s too much for you, you can always open your eyes and return when you calm down.

 5. Return